 A century and a half after it was founded, Marqués de Riscal is known worldwide for the coloured curves of the hotel designed by Frank Gehry.
-Winelovers, however, prefer to dream of its historical cellar (The Cathedral) which stores bottles from every vintage since the first harvest in 1862.
+Winelovers, however, prefer to dream of its historical cellar (the "Botellería Histórica”, also known as "The Cathedral") which stores bottles from every vintage since the first harvest in 1862.

-Bodega de los Herederos del Marqués de Riscal, as it is officially named, is located in the village of Elciego, within the Rioja Alavesa sub-area.
-It owns 500 hectares of vineyards and controls another 1,000 to produce more than six million bottles a year.
+Bodega de los Herederos del Marqués de Riscal, as it is officially named, is located in the village of Elciego, in Rioja Alavesa.
+It owns 540 hectares of vineyards in the sub-area and controls another 900 to produce more than six million bottles a year.
 It is one of the easiest Spanish brands to find abroad - over 60% of its production is exported to more than 100 countries.

 Riscal embarked on the 21st century decidedly set on maintaining and reinforcing its position as one of the most important and well-known wineries in Rioja.
 The creation of the City of Wine has undoubtedly been the most audacious, intense and effective marketing campaign ever displayed by a Spanish winery.
-The City of Wine (the name is patented) includes the Marqués de Riscal Hotel, designed by Frank Gehry and operated by the Starwood chain; two restaurants overseen by Riojan chef Francis Paniego, who received his first of several Michelin stars in 2004; a wine therapy spa managed by Caudalie, the leading firm in the field and the ancestral winery.
-Nowadays, Riscal is one of the most visited wineries in the world.
+The City of Wine (the name is patented) includes the Marqués de Riscal Hotel, designed by Frank Gehry and operated by the Marriott chain; two restaurants overseen by Rioja chef Francis Paniego, one of them with a Michelin star since 2011, and a third more informal outdoor space next to the winery serving traditional grilled dishes; a wine therapy spa managed by Caudalie, the leading firm in the field, and the historic winery.
+At present, Riscal is one of the most visited wineries in the world.

-Riscal pioneered the production of modern white wines in Rueda through its company Vinos de los Herederos del Marqués de Riscal and owns a third winery in Zamora, near the border with Portugal, where it produces Riscal 1860 Roble, a red wine in the VT Castilla y León category.
+Riscal pioneered the production of modern white wines in Rueda through its company Vinos de los Herederos del Marqués de Riscal and owns a third winery in Zamora, near the border with Portugal, where it produces Riscal 1860 Roble and an old vine rosé in the VT Castilla y León category.